dremendes/emojiselector/README.md

       Add buttons for space and line-break to allow for nice emoji sequences
    3. Full Text Search by emoji description and tags
    4. Import / Export user created emoji sequences
+   5. Make it fast and < 500k on disk (it heights 1.3Mb currently and it is slow.
+I don't think > 1Mb is justified for a program like this)

 # Compiling from source